openconfig/gribi/doc/specification.md

 device's RIB.
 A client sends `ModifyRequest` messages that contain a set of `AFTOperation` messages to the device.
 The device processes the received requests and responds to them asynchronously.

+The `ModifyRequest` message is used for session negotation, to inform a target device of the result of an external election, or to supply operations to modify the device's RIB.
+These operations are described in detail below.
+Only one of these usages is valid within a single message - such that it is an error for more than one of the `params`, `election_id` or `operation` fields to be populated in the same message.
+In the case that a client sends such a message, the device should respond with the `INVALID_ARGUMENT` canonical RPC status code.

 ### 4.1.1 Client-Server Session Negotiation